 Senior Law and Policy AnalystPhone: (202) 481-3045

-In 2009, Ms. Cornelius co-authored the Shelter and Emergency Transportation Annexes that were used during the 56th Presidential Inauguration.
-At the Center, she co-authored the Special Needs White Paper for emergency management personnel in the mid-Atlantic.
-She focused on special needs demographics within the region; sheltering and evacuation needs of special needs populations; incorporation of these needs into planning efforts; emergency management training, including first responder and other specialized training; the success of programs in reaching special needs populations, including: accessibility of and registration levels of special needs populations for emergency alert and notification systems and regular distribution of up-to-date emergency preparedness information from federal, state and local emergency management agencies to special needs populations or non-profits organizations that serve them.
+Ms. Cornelius’ work with CHHS has also focused on addressing the needs of vulnerable populations before, during, and after a disaster.
+She has expertise in sheltering and evacuation needs of special needs populations; incorporation of these needs into planning efforts; emergency management training, including first responder and other specialized training; the success of programs in reaching special needs populations, including: accessibility of and registration levels of special needs populations for emergency alert and notification systems and regular distribution of up-to-date emergency preparedness information from federal, state and local emergency management agencies to special needs populations or non-profits organizations that serve them.